Simulating realistic self-interacting dark matter models including small and large-angle scattering: Implementation

-where $\Delta \vec{v}_{ij}$ is the relative velocity of the two numerical particles, $\Delta t$ denotes the time-step, and $\Lambda_{ij} = \int \mathrm{d}V W(|\vec{x}-\vec{x}_i|,h_i) \, W(|\vec{x}-\vec{x}_j|,h_j) $ gives the kernel overlap, with $h$ being the kernel size.
+where $\Delta \vec{v}_{ij}$ is the relative velocity of the two numerical particles, $\Delta t$ denotes the time step, and $\Lambda_{ij} = \int \mathrm{d}V W(|\vec{x}-\vec{x}_i|,h_i) \, W(|\vec{x}-\vec{x}_j|,h_j) $ gives the kernel overlap, with $h$ being the kernel size.
 Following \cite{Fischer_2021a}, we employ a spline kernel \citep{Monaghan_1985} and choose $h$ adaptively such that it includes the $N_{\rm ngb}$ next neighbours.
-Based on the probability $P_i$, we determine whether two numerical particles scatter during the time-step.
+Based on the probability $P_i$, we determine whether two numerical particles scatter during the time step.
 If a randomly selected number $x$ from the interval $[0,1]$ satisfies $x \leq P_i$, the particles scatter.
 Within the rSIDM scheme, the scattering angle is chosen randomly according to the differential cross section.
 For that purpose, it is convenient to consider the cumulative probability \citep[as e.g.\ by][]{Robertson_2017a}

 which gives the probability of scattering by an angle less than $\theta$.
 The deflection angle can then be determined by drawing another random number $y\in[0,1]$ with uniform distribution, and solving $P(\theta)=y$.
 We note that the deflection angle refers to the centre of mass frame, such that the computation of the vectorial velocities after the collision involves (i) a transformation of the initial velocity vectors into the centre of mass frame, (ii) application of the azimuthal deflection angle $\theta$ along with a random, uniform polar angle $\phi\in[0,2\uppi]$, and (iii) an inverse transformation of the modified velocity vectors back to the original `laboratory' frame.
 For the case of isotropic scattering, the velocity directions after the scattering can simply be chosen randomly in the centre of mass frame.
 Details on how the vectorial velocities are calculated in practice, are given in Appendix~\ref{appendix: Vector calculation for anisotropic scattering}.